 The valences of the vaccine are those recommended for the primary vaccination of kittens.
-FHV-1 is responsible for feline viral rhinotracheitis, a respiratory and ocular disease and FCV is responsible for acute and chronic gingivo-stomatitis.
-These two agents are commonly associated in a syndrome called "feline coryza", occurring at a high incidence in all cat populations.
+FHV-1 is responsible for feline viral rhinotracheitis, a respiratory and ocular disease; FCV is responsible for acute and chronic gingivo-stomatitis; Chlamydophila felis is the causative agent of an ocular disease.
+The three agents are commonly associated in a syndrome called "feline coryza", occurring at a high incidence in all cat populations.
 FPLV is the aetiologic agent of panleucopenia, a generalised lethal disease of young cats.
 FeLV infection is associated with various diseases, including immune depression, lymphosarcoma, lymphoid and myeloid leukaemia, infertility and anaemia.
 The composition of the vaccine is, therefore, most relevant with regard to these high incidence viral pathologies in the cat.